kimdurante/gis-workshop-waml-template/content/acquisitions.md

 * a valid spatial reference system (SRS).
 Use of the Web Mercator projection (EPSG:3857) is not recommended.
 * coordinate metadata (geographic extent).

+Survey the collection to check for things such as:
+* total number of layers
+* data types/formats
+* file sizes
-Survey the collection to check for things such as: total number of layers, data types/formats, file sizes, and supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)
+* supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)

 Consider:
 * What features do the data contain (population statistics, boundaries, geolocated imagery, etc.)?